Set Values for Mean Field Games: Introduction

 We emphasize again that we are considering the convergence of sets of values, rather than sets of equilibria as in \reff{Lacker}.
 For standard control problems, the focus is typically to characterize the (unique) value and to find {\it one} (approximate) optimal control, and the player is less interested in finding {\it all} optimal controls since they have the same value.
 The situation is quite different for games, because different equilibria can lead to different values.
 Then it is not satisfactory to find just one equilibrium (especially if it is not Pareto optimal).
 However, for different equilibria which lead to the same value, the players are indifferent on them.
 So for practical purpose the players would be more interested in finding all possible values\footnote{Another very interesting question is how to choose an optimal (in appropriate sense) value after characterizing the set value.
 We shall leave this for future research.} and then to find one (approximate) equilibrium for each value.
 This is one major motivation that we focus on the set value, rather than the set of all equilibria.
 We also note that in general the set value could be much simpler than the set of equilibria.
 For example, in the trivial case that both the terminal and the running cost functions are constants, the set value is a singleton, while the set of equilibria consists of all admissible controls.

-We should point out that our admissible controls differ from those in \cite{Djete, Lacker2, DanielLuc} in two aspects, due to both practical and technical considerations.
+We should point out that our admissible controls differ from those in \cite{Djete, Lacker2, DanielLuc}.
+Roughly speaking, we put two constraints, due to both practical and technical considerations, on the $N$-player approximate equilibria so that the left inclusion in \reff{Lacker} (in terms of values instead of equilibria) becomes an equality.
 First, for the $N$-player games, \cite{Djete, Lacker2, DanielLuc} use full information controls $\a_i(t, X^1_t, \cds, X^N_t)$, while we consider symmetric controls $\a_i(t, X^i_t, \mu^N_t)$, where $X^i_t$ is the state of Player $i$, and $\mu^N_t := {1\over N}\sum_{j=1}^N \d_{X^j_t}$ is the empirical measure of all the players' states.
 Note that, as a principle the controls should depend only on the information the players observe.
 While both settings are very interesting, since $N$ is large, the full information may not be available in many practical situations.